reicalasso/beyond_transformer/docs/tutorials/tutorial.md

 # visualizer.plot_state_evolution(state_trajectories)
 ```

-This tutorial provides a comprehensive introduction to Neural State Machines, covering everything from basic concepts to advanced usage patterns.
-By following these examples and best practices, you'll be well-equipped to build and train your own NSM models for a variety of sequence processing tasks.
+This tutorial provides a comprehensive introduction to PULSEs, covering everything from basic concepts to advanced usage patterns.
+By following these examples and best practices, you'll be well-equipped to build and train your own PULSE models for a variety of sequence processing tasks.